isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 <p style="line-height:1.35;">For hotel bookings, travellers should check and ensure that the hotel can accommodate self-isolating guests waiting for their on-arrival COVID-19 Polymerase Chain Reaction Test ("PCR Test") result before a booking is made.
 During booking, they should indicate that they are serving self-isolation for the on-arrival test.</p>

-Travellers may serve SHN at their residence with other household members, regardless of their household members' vaccination status or travel history.
-However, the following precautions are strongly advised:
+<p style="line-height:1.35;">Travellers may serve SHN at their residence with other household members, regardless of their household members' vaccination status or travel history.
+However, the following precautions are strongly advised:</p>

 <ol style="padding-left: 20px; padding-left: 30px; margin-top:20px; list-style-type: lower-latin;">
-<li style="padding-left: 20px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Isolate in their own room during the 7-day period;</li>
+<li style="padding-left: 20px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Isolate in their own room during the 7-day period;</li>
-<li style="padding-left: 20px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Minimise contact with any household members and avoid sharing bathrooms.
+<li style="padding-left: 20px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Minimise contact with any household members and avoid sharing bathrooms.
 If bathroom sharing cannot be avoided, all members in the household should:</li>
 </ol>
 <ol style="padding-left: 70px; margin-top:20px; list-style-type: lower-roman;">
-<li style="padding-left: 20px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Lower the lid before flushing the toilet;</li>
+<li style="padding-left: 20px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Lower the lid before flushing the toilet;</li>
-<li style="padding-left: 20px; margin-top:5px; margin-bottom:10px; line-height:1.5;">Clean and disinfect contact surfaces after each use; and</li>
+<li style="padding-left: 20px; margin-top:5px; margin-bottom:10px; line-height:1.35;">Clean and disinfect contact surfaces after each use; and</li>
-<li style="padding-left: 20px; margin-top:5px; margin-bottom:10px; line-height:1.5;">Avoid using the toilet after the self-isolating individual for at least 20 minutes.</li>
+<li style="padding-left: 20px; margin-top:5px; margin-bottom:10px; line-height:1.35;">Avoid using the toilet after the self-isolating individual for at least 20 minutes.</li>
 </ol>